hashkat/hashkat/docs/input.md

 ```

 In this section one can identify the types of entities with which to include in their simulation.
 Under weights we can see *add* which correlates to the probability that the type of entity will be the one added to the network,
-weighted againts the other types of entities.
+weighted against the other types of entities.
 The value inputted into *follow* will be the probability, weighted against the other entity types, in which this entity is followed in the entity follow model by other entities.
 *tweet_type* summarizes the weighted probabilities that the content of an entity of this type's tweet will be ideological, plain, musical, or humourous.
 The *follow_back* probability is the probability that following an entity of this type
-will result in that entity following you back.!!!!!!!!!!
+will result in that entity following you back.
+The *hashtag_follow_options* are useful for a hashtag follow model, where entities follow other entities based on the hashtags associated with their tweets.
+In this follow model, if *care_about_region* is set to *true*,
+then entities will only follow other entities that live in the same region as them, while this won't matter to them if set to *false*.
+If *care_about_ideology* is set to *true*, then entities will only follow other entities that share the same ideology as them,
+while this won't matter to them if set to false.
+It is important to note that *use_hashtag_probability* in the **analysis** section must be set to a value greater than zero for this to work, or else no one will be implementing hastags into their tweets.
+The *follow* and *tweet* rates are the rates in which entities of this particular type will follow and tweet with respect to simulated minues respectively.
+It works in the exact same manner as the add rate outlined in the **rates** section.

 ## Commands